Experienced WordPress Developer

 - Outside of using WordPress we have our own custom content management system (using CakePHP) called the M-Pire Enterprise CMS.

-- Although the majority of the team works on Macs (all but one), you will be free to use whatever you are comfortable with.
+- Although the majority of the team works on Macs, you will be free to use whatever you are comfortable with.
+If you *choose* Windows, you will need to support your local stack.

 - Our process doesn’t get old.
 We are always looking at new tools and frameworks along with evaluating how they might improve our current workflow.
 This doesn’t mean we bounce around to every new thing that comes across Twitter though.
 It just means that we look for ways to improve our process as needed.